Andara WordPress theme documentation is a thorough documentation that explains how to customize the Andara theme.

 - Site Icon: The Site Icon is used as a browser and app icon for your site.
 Icons must be square, and at least 512px wide and tall.

-- Header Video: Upload your video in .mp4 format and minimize its file size for the best results.
+- Header Video: Upload your video in a .mp4 format and minimize its file size for the best results.

 - YouTube URL: Instead of uploading a video, you can paste a YouTube URL.